 Geotagging your photos is a great way for people to find your profile!
-People are always looking up locations, and they’ll probably like your photo if it’s recent or even follow you if they like your profile.
+People are always looking up locations, and they might like your photo if it’s recent or even follow you if they like your profile.

 3. Post high quality photos

-iPhone photos are totally fine, as long as they’re not grainy or blurry. @kerenzayuen is one of my favourite Instagrammers, and she shoots only using her iPhone.
-Brighter and higher quality photos tend to get more engagement.
-Also be sure to edit your photos nicely (AKA don’t put weird filters on them).
+iPhone photos are totally fine, as long as they’re not grainy or blurry.
+Brighter and higher quality photos tend to get more engagement!
+Also be sure to edit your photos nicely (aka don’t put weird filters on them).

 4. Like and comment on photos from similar accounts

 I’ll often go through random hashtags I’m using and like and comment on random people’s photos.
-It’s a great way to garner likes and comments back, and I’ve done it at all the social media-related internships/jobs I’ve worked.
+It’s a great way to garner likes and comments back, and I’ve done it at all the social media-related internships or jobs I’ve worked.
 I spent an hour doing this on my internship’s Instagram and I gained ~60 followers that day.

 5. Like and comment on photos from bigger Instagrammers

 A lot of people go through the comments on big Instagrammers’ accounts and like/comment/follow random people from there.
 I notice I get random engagement whenever I comment on big Instagrammers’ photos.
 Post genuine things like “I love your outfit” rather than “check out my account” or “nice”.
-No one really cares to check out spammy profiles, because they’re trying to garner genuine likes and comments back themselves.
+No one really cares to check out spammy profiles, because they’re trying to garner genuine engagement back themselves.

 6. Use your voice in your captions